johnnymetz/johnny-metz-blog/content/posts/docker-prune.md

 draft: true
 ---

-Docker is platform for developing, shipping and running applications in isolated, lightweight, portable containers.
+Docker a is platform for developing, shipping and running applications in isolated, lightweight, portable containers.
 It is a critical part of a developer's toolbelt.
 I use it everyday.

 Unfortunately, Docker consumes an enormous amount of disk space.
 Per the [Docker documentation](https://docs.docker.com/config/pruning/):

 > Docker takes a conservative approach to cleaning up unused objects (often referred to as "garbage collection"), such as images, containers, volumes, and networks: these objects are generally not removed unless you explicitly ask Docker to do so.
 This can cause Docker to use extra disk space.

-For example, a container is not automatically removed when it is stopped, unless it's started with the `--rm` flag.

 Use the `docker system df` command to show Docker disk usage.
 Note, [df](<https://en.wikipedia.org/wiki/Df_(Unix)>) stands for "disk free".